cheerworld/PodRacerSim/README.md

 **If you don’t have yarn installed globally, follow their installation documentation here according to your operating system: https://yarnpkg.com/lang/en/docs/install

-In order to build this game, we need to run two things: the game engine API and the front end.
+In order to run this game, we need to run two things: the game engine API and the front end.

 ### Start the Server